Doctor Strange: Early years

-After plans were announced for a never-released split book series featuring Doctor Strange and Iceman, each in solo adventures.
-Strange next appeared in the first three issues (December 1971 – June 1972) of the quarterly showcase title Marvel Feature.
-He appeared in both the main story detailing the formation of superhero team the Defenders, and the related back-up story.
+After plans were announced for a never-released split book series featuring Doctor Strange and Iceman, each in solo adventures, Strange next appeared in the first three issues (December 1971 – June 1972) of the quarterly showcase title Marvel Feature.
+He appeared in both the main story detailing the formation of superhero team the Defenders, and the related solo back-up story.
 The character then starred in a revival solo series in Marvel Premiere #3–14 (July 1972 – March 1974).
-This arc marked the debut of another recurring foe, the entity Shuma-Gorath, created by writer Steve Englehart and artist Frank Brunner, who took over as the regular creative team starting with Marvel Premiere #10.
+This arc marked the debut of another recurring foe, the entity Shuma-Gorath, first alluded to by writer Gardner Fox in Marvel Premiere #5 and later fully imagined by writer Steve Englehart and artist Frank Brunner, who took over as the regular creative team starting with Marvel Premiere #9.
 Englehart and Brunner collaborated closely on the stories, meeting over dinner every two months to discuss the series, and their run became known for its psychedelic visuals and plots.
 In issues #8–10 (May–September 1973), Strange is forced to shut down the Ancient One's mind, causing his mentor's physical death.
 Strange then assumes the title of Sorcerer Supreme.
 Englehart and Brunner created another multi-issue storyline featuring sorcerer Sise-Neg ("Genesis" spelled backward) going back through history, collecting all magical energies, until he reaches the beginning of the universe, becomes all-powerful and creates it anew, leaving Strange to wonder whether this was, paradoxically, the original creation.
 Stan Lee, seeing the issue after publication, ordered Englehart and Brunner to print a retraction saying this was not God but a god, to avoid offending religious readers.
 According to Frank Brunner, he and Englehart concocted a fake letter from a fictitious minister praising the story, and mailed it to Marvel from Texas.
 Marvel unwittingly printed the letter in Doctor Strange #3 and dropped the retraction.